 In the bygone era of life without GPS or smartphones (or cell phones for that matter), one actually had to learn how to navigate the streets and find your way from point A to B in an efficient fashion.
 This was done by begging for permission to drive, becoming best friends with one Mr. Hagstrom , and purchasing one very precious commodity - a little red book that was the Newark Cross Street Guide.

-With these tools in your arsenal you could set off on a nightly safari through the wilds of Newark, touring the skeletal remains of a city that was still mostly in shambles from the riots of twenty years earlier.
-The crumbling architecture jutting up in the darkness like the dessicated carcass of a half-devoured creature.
+With these tools in your arsenal, you could set off on a nightly safari through the wilds of Newark, touring the skeletal remains of a city that was still mostly in shambles from the riots of twenty years earlier.
+The crumbling architecture jutted up in the darkness like the desiccated carcass of a half-devoured creature.
 In a landscape that was vastly different without the power of sunlight to chase away the beasties, there were hazards both human and non - all victims of time or apathy.

 No matter, for we all heard the same thing when we started out.
 Wide-eyed, clutching our little red books and trying to pay attention the guys would say - "Just make a left at the old Krueger Brewery."
 There, sitting on the corner like a weary sentinel overlooking the ruins of a war-torn nation were the crumbling remains of a massive brick structure.
 Partial walls valiantly

-Night after night I made the left turn, glancing at the silent hulking mass as I would sigh and try to steel myself for whatever I would be confronted with just a few blocks further.
-It became a familiar site, a friendly vista and mental touchstone - because eventually I could say "I know who you are.
+Night after night I made the left turn, glancing at the silent hulking mass as I would sigh and tried to steel myself for whatever I would be confronted with just a few blocks further.
+It became a familiar sight, a friendly vista, and a mental touchstone - because eventually, I could say "I know who you are.
 I know what you were, and so do other guys out here."
 That sentiment just didn't apply to the sad ruins of an old building, but to an entire city as well.

 For nobody knows this city better than those of us who trace its fingerprint day after day, night after night.